droopytt/sunrise-jp-multilaunch-publish/README.md

 Connects with multicontroller v2025.11.0 onwards and swaps follow.
 Behaviour is configurable and optional.

+## Download

+There are releases available under the releases tab of this repository.
 ## Development

 Requires **Java 25** which you can grab from [here](https://adoptium.net/en-GB/temurin/releases).